What Goes Around

 Sitting in the anteroom to the throne room, waiting to be summoned, Marcus knew that much.
-It was not like the Emperor to summon a provincial governor unless something had gone terribly wrong.
+It was not like the Emperor to summon a provincial governor unless something had gone wrong.
 Could it be the number of executions?
-Marcus’ count was certainly high, but the Emperor wasn’t exactly a squeamish person.
+Marcus’ count was undoubtedly high, but the Emperor wasn’t precisely a squeamish person.
 And as Tacitus had said, “Great empires are not maintained by timidity.”

 The taxes were a little low, to be sure, but not the lowest.
 There were other provinces, much poorer and much less well administered than his.
 Certainly, he had not been summoned all this way to talk about improving revenue.
 That could just as easily have been done at a distance.

 Marcus glanced up at the centurion standing by the door, looking forward impassively.
-He had half a mind to get up and walk out but he knew better.
+He had half a mind to get up and walk out, but he knew better.
 The guard might be staring straight ahead, seemingly oblivious, but there was not a detail in the room that he hadn’t noticed.
-Undoubtedly, the trickle of sweat on Marcus’ forehead had even been noted.
+Undoubtedly, he had even noted the trickle of sweat on Marcus’ forehead.

 He sighed a little and slumped back, reflecting a little on how he had come to this sorry state.
 It was such a pity.
 He used to love these trips to Washington.
 Why, oh why had he been assigned to govern New England, of all places?

 It had been the result of the Wars, of course.
-In the midst of their endless prosecution, the Congress had granted sweeping emergency powers to the president in response to the ongoing crisis.
-The president and his staff began to refer to himself as the “Commander-in-Chief”, most often as the “Commander.”
+Amid the Wars’ endless prosecution, Congress had granted sweeping emergency powers to the president in response to the ongoing crisis.
+The president and his staff began to refer to himself as the “Commander-in-Chief,” most often as the “Commander.”
 Historians pointed out, though few paid attention at the time, that the Latin word Imperator–Emperor–had meant the same thing.
-By the time most of the people realized that their republic had become an empire, it was already too late.
+By the time most people realized that their republic had become an empire, it was already too late.
 Those in power were loath to yield that power back to those who had given it to them in the first place.

-Of course, it wouldn’t be America if religion weren’t involved in reacting to the changed American reality.
-One reaction was exemplified by a movement that became known as “Edwardsian”–claiming spiritual descent from Jonathan Edwards.
-They took the position that the actions of the State, including the annexation of territories in Canada and Mexico, was part of God’s will and should be supported by the faithful.
+Of course, organized religion reacted to the changed American reality.
+One reaction was a movement that became known as “Edwardsian”–claiming spiritual descent from Jonathan Edwards.
+They took the position that the actions of the State, including the annexation of territories in Canada and Mexico, were part of God’s will and should be supported by the faithful.

-In time, they would become immensely popular and would often articulate a spirituality that was supportive and helpful of the working classes, who were being increasingly marginalized under the Commander’s rule.
-But religion always caused unrest and New England was a powder keg.
+In time, they would become immensely popular.
+They would often articulate a spirituality that was supportive and helpful of the working classes, who were increasingly marginalized under the Commander’s rule.
+But religion always caused unrest, and New England was a powder keg.
 Was that not why Marcus had been appointed there as governor in the first place?

 The effect was so much more impressive than the garden view from the White House.
 Besides, it was easier to keep an eye on the Senate this way.